penchdu/toy_compiler/README.md

 # VSC - Very Simple Compiler

-After I studied the book *Engineering a Compiler 3E*, I found the compiler theory is much simpler than what I supposed, (**if you do not want to build a real-world compiler**).
+After I studied the book *Engineering a Compiler 3E*, I found the compiler theory is much simpler than what I supposed, (**if you do not want to build a real-world compiler**), so I decide to write a toy compiler to kill some time and have fun.
-I started this personal experimental "toy" compiler project to practice end‑to‑end compiler implementation.

 before I start coding I thought it will be very simple, when I am coding I found it is not that simple even it is a toy compiler.
-I used AI for auxiliary work: debugging code snippets, implementing boring utility routines (e.g. token reading, AST dump helpers), and looking up compiler‑related knowledge.
+I used AI for auxiliary work: debugging code snippets, implementing boring utility routines (e.g. token reading, dump AST as graph, makefile), and looking up compiler‑related knowledge.

 I named the language **vsl (very simple language)**, so the compiler's name is **vsc**.
 Project original goal: compile VSL source to x86‑64 / RISC‑V assembly (or binary), which can execute on real CPU hardware.